zahoruiko/React-Native-Adaptive-Template/README.md

 # Example of FlatList implementation in React Native

 An example of implementing adaptive information display on smartphones and tablets in portrait and landscape orientation modes.
+The following libraries are used in the project: React Native Navigation, React Native Screens, React Native Paper and etc.

 # Getting Started